Code-Institute-Submissions/Milestone-1-Online-Resume/README.md

 This project was developed with HTML5 CSS3 and the Boostrap framework.

 ### <h3>HTML5</h3>
-HTML5 provides the semantic markup for the page.
+[HTML5](https://www.w3.org/TR/html52/) provides the semantic markup for the page.
 This includes Boostrap classes and my own classes and ID's which are linked to my CSS3 style sheet.

 ### <h3>CSS3</h3>
-CCS3 provides the styles of the page and is referred to in the head of each HTML page.
+[CCS3](https://www.w3.org/Style/CSS/Overview.en.html) provides the styles of the page and is referred to in the head of each HTML page.
 CSS is responsible for making the site responsive and arranging conent.

 ### <h3>Boostrap Framework</h3>
-Boostrap is a Framework of HTML5, CSS3 and javascript which aids in the creation of websites because of the time it cuts on laying out and making the site responsive.
+[Boostrap](https://getbootstrap.com/) is a Framework of HTML5, CSS3 and javascript which aids in the creation of websites because of the time it cuts on laying out and making the site responsive.

 ### <h3>Github, Gitpod and Github Pages</h3>
-I use Github for the storing of my repository which I use to store and edit my code.
+I use [Github](https://github.com/) for the storing of my repository which I use to store and edit my code.
-Gitpod is linked to my github repository and I use it to edit and test my code in the browser.
+[Gitpod](https://www.gitpod.io/) is linked to my github repository and I use it to edit and test my code in the browser.
-I use Github Pages to deploy my finished project for users to view through a Web browser.
+I use [Github Pages](https://pages.github.com/) to deploy my finished project for users to view through a Web browser.

 I use the arsenal that Github provides to provide version control for my project, allow the option for collaboration and to test my code.

+### <h3>Font awesome icons</h3>
+I used [font-awesome](https://fontawesome.com/)'s icons on my page to break up the content and group related data.

+### <h3>Google Fonts</h3>
+I used [Google-fonts](https://fonts.google.com/) for the fonts on my page.

+### <h3>Icons8.com</h3>
+I used [icons-8.com](https://icons8.com/) for 2 of the icons on my page to break content up and group related data.

 ## <h2>Testing</h2>
 I test my code by running the server for my repository and viewing it in browser and using Chrome Developer tools to see what the site looks like on each screen size and to